This post created by ignored player and thus hidden.

 How can we tell which area of the map is 'mine' and which is someone else's?

-There will be visual borders that mark your domain and domains of other players.
+There are visual borders that mark your domain and domains of other players.

 What does the world map look like?